Manio1109/ctf-writeups/README.md

 Aspiring **Junior Pentester** with a strong focus on **web application security**.
 I actively train through realistic labs where I exploit real-world vulnerabilities, chain multiple attack vectors, and document everything professionally.

-My goal is to grow into a **professional red teamer / web pentester**.
+My goal is to grow into a **professional web pentester / red teamer.**

 ---